 The Parent's Guide to Tournament Etiquette

-Indoor Archery has a "code of conduct" that can be intimidating for those new to the competition circuit.
-Here is a breakdown to help parents support their Archers without accidentally breaking the rules.
+Archery has a "code of conduct" that can be intimidating for those new to the competition circuit.
+Here is a breakdown to help you support your Archers without accidentally breaking the rules.
+We will review both Indoor and Outdoor rules.
+(Most are the same.)

 The "Whistle" Rules (Silence is Golden)